 Super Bowl LI – Atlanta Falcons

 There’s a decent chance that we won’t see a bigger choke than what the Atlanta Falcons did in Super Bowl 51 against the New England Patriots.
-Atlanta took a 21-3 lead into halftime and it couldn’t have looked much worse for Brady and the Pats at that time.
-It got even worse for New England, as the Falcons increased their lead to 28-3 in the 3rd quarter.
-Given that no team had ever rallied from more than 10 down to win a Super Bowl, just about everyone thought this game was in the books.
-Then came the greatest comeback in history, as the Patriots scored 25 unanswered to force overtime, where they sealed the deal with a TD and a 34-28 win.
+Atlanta took a 21-3 lead into the half.
+Things looked bleak to say the least for New England and it actually got worse.
+The Falcons increased their lead to 28-3 in the 3rd quarter.
+No team had ever rallied from more than 10 down to win a Super Bowl.
+This was basically a done deal.
+Then came the greatest comeback we have ever laid eyes on.
+The Patriots scored 25 unanswered to force overtime, where they sealed the deal with a TD and a 34-28 win.

 Super Bowl XLVIII – Denver Broncos